Looking for an Adirondacks itinerary for a week’s trip?

 – Travel blogger of many talents… driving a boat wasn’t one

 Look up Holly from Boomerang Kayak & Bike Rental and she can provide you with bikes, kayaks, scones and cookies to keep you busy for the morning in the stunning Thousand Islands Park area.
 She might even take you for a ride in her speedboat above.

-I loved the nature and the lake sure, but it was the houses I was fascinated by.
-Check out this video I made from the comfort of my bike seat.
+I loved the nature and the lake sure, but it was the houses I was fascinated by on this stop on our Adirondacks itinerary.

 Go for lunch at the Wellesley Hotel and opt for the speciality fish and chips with a local brew beer.
 The ice cream truck over the road serves ridiculously sized portions if you fancy a little something something after you’ve eaten.
 I can personally vouch for the cookie flavour – complete with real chunks of cookie dough.
 Ar yes.

 – Who lives in a house like this?
 Someone rich, obvs

 Time to go.
 Next stop on your Adirondacks itinerary coming up.

 You’re heading to Uncle Sam’s Boat Tours for a trip round the actual Thousand Islands.
 Exciting hey?